Project Management for Charities Series: Charities Project Manifesto – Lessons learnt last year.

 The Charities Project Manifesto was published nearly two years ago.
-I have been looking at the content in the manifesto and asking is it still relevant and is it being applied in practice.
+I have been looking at the content of the manifesto and asking is it still relevant and is it being applied in practice.

 Part 6 Value project progress over particular tools or techniques.